Daniel David Moses: Personal life

+Moses identified as Delaware First Nations; he was not enrolled in any Indigenous nation.
 He was openly gay, and also claimed "brothers and sisters among Two-Spirit people."
 Some of his works, therefore, reflect upon and explore the complexities of Native Two-Spirit or Queer identities.

 Education

-Daniel David Moses has an Honours Bachelor of Arts from York University and a Masters in Fine Arts from the University of British Columbia.
+Moses held an Honours Bachelor of Arts from York University and a Masters in Fine Arts from the University of British Columbia.